OttoHung/docker.tutorials/docs/build_context_flag.md

 >

-Once the tarball file has been downloaded, it is required to unpack tarball before copying the contents to other work directory.
+Once the tarball file has been downloaded, it is required to unpack tarball before copying the contents to another work directory.
 On macOS, `tar -xzf` could be used to unpack the tarball.
 [[Learn More](../dockerfiles/build-contexts/tarball/Dockerfile)]

-It is recommended double-checking the directory name is as same as the tarball name before making a tarball.
+It is recommended to double-check the directory name is as same as the tarball name before making a tarball.
 If the names of both are different, such as the tarball packed by GitHub Release, the folder name must be given to the `dockerfile` to copy the contents because the tarball name is not